Fletch: File-System Metadata Caching in Programmable Switches: Evaluation

 For LinkedIn, as the original paper \cite{ren14} does not provide operation ratios, we adjust the ratios based on trace analysis \cite{lv22} as follows: \texttt{open} (42\%), \texttt{getattr} (42\%), \texttt{create} (4.5\%), \texttt{mkdir} (4.5\%), \texttt{chmod} (1\%), \texttt{delete} (3\%), and \texttt{rename} (3\%).
 We assign the smallest ratio to \texttt{chmod} as it is less frequent than \texttt{delete} and \texttt{rename} \cite{lv22}.
 Further, \texttt{getattr} corresponds to \texttt{stat} and \texttt{statdir} in HDFS.
 We replace \texttt{getattr} with \texttt{stat}, as file operations are much more frequent than directory operations \cite{lv22}, and focus on file renaming for \texttt{rename}.

 \para{Generation of metadata operations.} We use \texttt{mdtest} \cite{mdtest} to generate file-system namespaces and metadata operations.
-By default, we configure a path depth of nine, as metadata requests are often aggregated at small depths \cite{agrawal07,meyer12,douceur99} (\S\ref{subsec:lockcounters}).
+By default, we configure a path depth of nine, as metadata requests are often aggregated at small depths \cite{agrawal07,meyer12,douceur99}.
 We create 32~million empty files to focus on metadata performance; empty files are also used in prior evaluation \cite{ren14,xiao15,niazi17,li17,lv22,wang23}.
 To simulate workload skewness, we use the 80/20 rule, with 80\% of operations on 20\% of directories and files \cite{wang21,xu24}.
 We model file access frequencies across levels using a power-law distribution with an exponent of 0.9 and randomly assigning an operation type using the ratios in Table~\ref{tab:workloads}.
 For \texttt{statdir} and \texttt{readdir}, we choose the parent directory of the selected file.
 For \texttt{mkdir} and \texttt{rmdir}, we use separate directories to avoid removing non-empty directories.
+For each workload, we issue 32~million metadata requests in total.
 We address various workload settings in \S\ref{subsec:microbenchmark}.

 We mix all metadata operations in each workload.
 However, \texttt{rename}, \texttt{delete}, and \texttt{rmdir} inherently involve metadata modifications that necessitate the granting and revoking of leases in HDFS \cite{wang09}.
 The lease-based operations on frequently created and deleted files can slow down all metadata operations when we perform stress tests.
 Thus, we place \texttt{rename}, \texttt{delete}, and \texttt{rmdir} at the end of the request sequence, so as to keep metadata operations at high rate.